abhijat01/autodiff.light/README.md

 visualization which I should probably remove

 ### Installing prerequisites
+#### pip

+I have manually changed the contents and removed most of the items listed when using pip freeze.
+Create a new conda or basic virtual environment, activate it  and then run the following command from within the environment

+    pip install -r pip-requirements.txt

+#### Conda
+Using conda does not yet work

 Using conda - this has been created using

     conda list --export > conda-requirements.txt